lovetocode/computermayhem/README.md

 A vanity
 A shower bath tub combination

-The Bedroom:
+The Bedroom: = done
 A Bed - queen size with headboard
 A mirron on a wall in front of a dresser

-livingroom:
+livingroom: = done
 couch - 3 cushion
 big screen television
 fireplace
 bear rug

-kitchen:
+kitchen: = working on
 cupboards
 sink
 island